teteuu-2010/crypto-aml-checker/README.md

 # Disclaimer
 This program is for educational purposes only.
 I am not responsible for your illegal actions with this program.
-If you downloaded an archive with a password in a release, then this repository is copied and all files will contain a virus.

 # Reporting Issues